Skip to content

 2. Do the same but now for us-east-1 and name the key pair as rendezvous-us.

-Although Rendezvous was deployed in native OS for the official evaluation with Post-Notification, it can also be deployed using Docker, which is way easier.
+Although Rendezvous was deployed in the host OS for the official evaluation, you can test Post-Notification microbenchmark using Docker.

 Install aws cli if not yet done and configure your credentials with aws configure.